caninereason/wink/README.md

 Heroku was used to deploy the live website.
 The instruction to achieve this are below:

 1. Log in to Heroku.
-2. Find the app from this project and open - highlands
+2. Find the app from this project and open - wink
 3. Click on deploy.
 4. Find 'App connected to Github' and link to Github account.
-5. Search for repository and link - RichBurman/highlands_project5
+5. Search for repository and link - caninreason/wink
 6. Find Manual Deploy and click Deploy Branch.
 7. Click on Open App at the top right of the screen to view the live site.